-Ours is not the first generation in history where people have experienced feelings of superiority when they involve themselves in conversations describing the shortcomings of those who have chosen different paths of enlightenment.
-It is an age old game where the followers of one faith or version of faith poor scorn on the followers of another.
+Ours is not the first generation in history where people have displayed feelings of superiority when they involve themselves in conversations describing the shortcomings of those who have chosen different paths of enlightenment.
+It is an age old game where the followers of one faith or version of faith pour scorn on the followers of another.
 I suspect it is a phenomenon which crosses land and sea and goes way back into prehistory.

 It is an embarrassing realisation that this is only different in scale to the tensions between modern nations, and which at times have spilled over into extremely nasty warfare.
-This should cause us to step back and wonder to ourselves how much of the principles of Jesus and other religious leaders are internalised by those who claim to be followers.
+This should cause us to step back and wonder to ourselves how much of the principles of Jesus and other religious leaders are internalized by those who claim to be followers.

 I guess we all play some social, economic and even religious games appropriate to our setting and to our generation.
 Given that we have made a set of choices about what constitutes appropriate customs and values for our lives, the unspoken expectations of others is that their choices should preferably fit ours and at the very least not place restrictions on our decisions.

 Using rivalry between John the Baptist’s followers and his own as an example, Jesus portrays the silly consequences for adults as being the equivalent to children playing their version of adult customs for weddings and funerals, with the boys dancing like men at a Jewish wedding and sneering at the girls who are not dancing while the girls are wailing as they copy Jewish women mourning at a funeral.
 The girls in their turn sneer at the boys for not joining in their game.
 The needless quarrels about such matters Jesus identifies as similar to the irrelevant diversions from what really matters.